seatsurfing/seatsurfing.github.io/docs/admin-ui.md

 ### Danger zone

-Use this section to delete your Seatsurfing organisation.
+Use this section to delete your Seatsurfing organization.
 The deletion is performed irrevocably.
-All data associated with your Seatsurfing organisation will be deleted and can not be restored.
+All data associated with your Seatsurfing organization will be deleted and can not be restored.
 You should _only_ use this functionality if you're absolutely sure about what you're doing.

 ## Subscription